 If you have any special skills that you would like to make other members aware off (eg. instrument care, tutoring, non-musical skills) let us know through the Hear Ye or website noticeboard.
 If you want to volunteer specific skills (eg: signwriting / stage hand experience etc), please tell a committee member.

-Please phone Sarah O'Brien (027) 322 2700, or email her for more information or contact any of the committee members here or at the club.
+Please phone Judi, phone 384 7401 or cell 027 454 3885, or email her for more information, or to contact any of the committee members here or at the club.